 |Set Decoration||John McCarthy & Ralph Sylos|

-Epilogue – based on the script by Donald S. Sanford
+Epilogue – based on “The Stranger,” a script by Donald S. Sanford

 (Sunrise in the Sherman ranch yard.
 LORENA VIKTOR’s children are getting into a buckboard.
-DAISY, SLIM, JESS, EMIL VIKTOR and LORENA VIKTOR are by the buckboard.)
+DAISY COOPER, SLIM SHERMAN, JESS HARPER, EMIL VIKTOR and LORENA VIKTOR are by the buckboard.)

 LORENA VIKTOR: Thank you for being so good to us.

 DAISY COOPER:You’re more than welcome We’re sorry you’re leaving, but I can imagine that you are eager to be on your own again.

 EMIL VIKTOR: I can’t tell you how good it is to be free, to go where you want to go.

 JESS HARPER: Now that the charges against you are dismissed, I can’t figure why you want to go to Canada, Emil.

 EMIL VIKTOR: Big country.
 Not unlike my homeland.
 And, ah, we will miss our good friends here, but it would be so good to start over again.